anirudh9784/Adversarial-Attacks-and-Defences/README.md

 </table><h3>
 <pre>   Auto Encoder :</pre></h3>
-<italic>Input – Adversarial image</italic>			Output – Clean image after removing noise
+<pre>   Input – Adversarial image
-Auto-encoders can be used for filtration purpose.
+        Output – Clean image after removing noise Auto-encoders can be used for filtration purpose.
-It is possible for them to remove adversarial noise from an input image.
+        It is possible for them to remove adversarial noise from an input image.</pre>
-Auto-encoders can be used for filtration purpose.